-To minimize the computational cost from a very large domain, Technip developed a Euler Overlay Method (EOM) in which a Euler solution is used in the far-field without the hull structure, and a Reynolds Averaged Navier Stokes (RANS) method with DFBI is used near the platform.
+To minimize the computational cost from a very large domain, Technip developed an Euler-Overlay method where an Euler solution is used in the far-field without the hull structure and a Reynolds Averaged Navier Stokes (RANS) method with DFBI is used near the platform.
 An overlay method using the momentum and volume fraction sources is used at the intersection of the RANS and Euler regions to blend the two solutions smoothly.
 This method reduces the domain size greatly, thereby decreasing the computational time and hardware resources required by eliminating the need to solve RANS equations over a wider area.

-Applying EOM to real-world problems
+The Euler Overlay Method (EOM) applied to real world problems

-Technip has used EOM with Simcenter STAR-CCM+ successfully to provide extreme design loads on structures for a variety of offshore platforms.
+Technip has used EOM with STAR-CCM+ successfully to provide extreme design loads on structures for a variety of offshore platforms.
 A proper validation of the numerical model with experimental data is the key to deciding on the appropriate numerical analysis.
 To validate the EOM, Technip simulated model tests from Chaplin et al. (1997) involving a long-crested wave and a vertical column.
-These 3D computations involved a two-meter CFD domain and a 105-meter long Euler solution domain as shown in figure 4.
-The moments on the column from EOM matched well with the data from model tests, thereby validating the methodology (see figure 4).
+These 3D computations involved a 2m CFD domain and a 105 m long Euler solution domain as shown in Figure 4.
+The moments on the column from EOM matched well with the data from model tests, thereby validating the methodology (see Figure 4).